ambaker-usgs/earthquake-heliplot/heliplot/README.md

 # Introduction

 HeliPlot.py is a Python application designed to generate heliplot images, thumbnails, and corresponding html files.
-The format is that expected by the earthquake.usgs.gov 'Monitoring' web pages for the ANSS Backbone and UGSG GSN stations.
+The format is that expected by the earthquake.usgs.gov 'Monitoring' web pages for the ANSS Backbone and USGS GSN stations.